rtkgpt/assembly/README.md

-This repository contain assembly code I will keep adding more with time.
+This repository contains assembly programs, I will keep adding more with time.
 Essential info mentioned below.
 1. For x64 Windows OS.
 2. Used windows function calls instead of C language functions.
 3. Used GNU assembler for assembling the program, already comes with installation of GCC.